holasciarts/steam-classes/README.md

 Feel free to copy, use, modify and redistribute any of these materials.

-If you have questions or suggestions you can contact us on github or at ftobon@heartofla.org
+If you have questions or suggestions you can contact us on github or at federico@heartofla.org or abraham@heartofla.org

 Happy Making!